KSDB-FM: Early years

-Programming for KSDB in the first year went from an hour of music at first, to about four hours of music, talk, and sports by November 2, 1949.
+Programming for Wildcat 91.9 in the first year went from an hour of music at first, to about four hours of music, talk, and sports by November 2, 1949.
 The schedules for KSDB and KSAC were printed in the Kansas State Collegian.
-KSDB was on the air for 6 hours each weekday by November 20, 1950.
+Wildcat 91.9 was on the air for 6 hours each weekday by November 20, 1950.

 A television workshop established in 1948 gave radio-television students experience in another medium.
 Programs could be televised into two TV classrooms in Nichols Gymnasium.

-On March 14, 1949, KSDB went on the air as a wired-wireless (carrier current) AM station, originally at 560 kHz; in December, it changed frequency to 660 kHz.
+On March 14, 1949, Wildcat 91.9 went on the air as a wired-wireless (carrier current) AM station, originally at 560 kHz; in December, it changed frequency to 660 kHz.
 The station became an FM outlet on April 2, 1951, broadcasting with 10 watts at 88.1 MHz, thanks to a transmitter donated by Senator Arthur Capper.
-Wendall Wilson was the first K-State student to broadcast on KSDB.
+Wendall Wilson was the first K-State student to broadcast on Wildcat 91.9.